contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _Women._ If a husband and wife have been sealed and the husband dies, the woman may not be sealed to another man unless she receives a cancellation of the first sealing (see [38.4.1.4](38-church-policies-and-guidelines.md#38414-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).

-A living woman who is not currently married or sealed to another man may be sealed to a deceased husband.
+A living woman who is not currently married or sealed to another man may be sealed to a deceased husband (see [38.4.1.7](38-church-policies-and-guidelines.md#38417-sealing-of-deceased-persons)).
 If the marriage ended in divorce, see [38.4.1.2](38-church-policies-and-guidelines.md#38412-sealing-of-living-members-after-divorce).

 A living woman who is currently married may not be sealed to a deceased husband without First Presidency approval.